pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

   (#match? @comment.block.js "^/\\*"))

 ((comment) @comment.line.js
-  (#match? @comment.line.js) "^//")
+  (#match? @comment.line.js "^//"))
 ```

 We’re using the built-in `#match?` predicate, along with a regular expression, to search the text within the `comment` node.
 Our regexes are anchored to the beginning of the string and test whether the opening delimiter signifies a block comment (`/* like this */`) or a line comment (`// like this`).
-In the block comment’s case, we don’t have to attempt to match the ending (`*/`) delimiter — we _know_ it must be present, or else the tree-sitter parser wouldn’t have classified it as a `comment` node in the first place.
+In the block comment’s case, we don’t have to attempt to match the ending (`*/`) delimiter — we _know_ it must be present, or else the Tree-sitter parser wouldn’t have classified it as a `comment` node in the first place.

 Unfortunately, there aren’t many built-in predicates in `web-tree-sitter` alongside `#match?` and `#eq?` (which tests for _exact_ equality).
 But the ones that are present — `#set!`, `#is?`, and `#is-not` — allow us to associate arbitrary key/value pairs with a specific capture.
 Pulsar uses these to define its own _custom_ predicates.